jayroxis/cs5525_project2/README.md

 python3 -m venv ./venv
 source venv/bin/activate
 ```
-This code will activate the virtual environment (venv), where we will install necessary packages.
+This code will activate the virtual environment (venv), where you will install necessary packages.

 ## Step 4.
 Installing Python Packages